Inducted

 B.S.
 Computer Science, West Virginia University, 1986

 Joanie graduated Summa Cum Laude from West Virginia University in 1986 with a B.S. in Computer Science.
 She was a University Honors Scholar during her four years at WVU, and she was inducted into the Honor Society of Phi Kappa Phi in 1985, an honor extended to only the top 7.5% percent of second-semester juniors.
 Joanie started her career at Texas Instruments in the Dallas, Texas area in the Defense Systems and Electronics Group.
 She served on the Executive Committee of the Dallas Fort Worth Association for Software Engineering Excellence (ASEE)/ Software Process Improvement Network (SPIN).
 She is a graduate of the American Council for Technology / Industry Advisory Council (ACT/IAC) Partners Program Class of 2002, and is now an IAC Fellow.
 She is a member of both Women in Technology and the Project Management Institute (PMI).
 She earned PMI's Project Management Professional certification in 2005.
-Joanie has presented at conferences with both national and international audiences and has received numerous awards throughout her professional career, including two Star Performer awards and a Quality Award for Excellence at TI.
+Joanie has presented at conferences with both national and international audiences and has received numerous awards throughout her professional career, including two Star Performer awards and a Quality Award for Excellence at Texas Instruments.
 She served on the Advisory Board for the National Association of Minority Government Contractors in 2008.
 She is currently serving as one of four Vice Chairs for the ACT/IAC Voyagers Program, a professional development program for rising stars in Industry and Government.
 She is also part of an ACT/IAC Working Group that is assessing the issues associated with modernization of the Veterans Health Information Systems and Technology Architecture (VistA) for the Department of Veterans Affairs.